Frostmourneee/MT-TSP/README.md

 ## How to 4 contributors
 Take into account that the project was made via Qt v5.14.2.

-Open Qt Creator, File --> New File of Project --> Import Project --> Git Clone.
+Open Qt Creator, File --> New File or Project --> Import Project --> Git Clone.
 Paste https://github.com/Frostmourneee/MT-TSP.git into "Repository" and choose path you want.
 To make icons work properly turn off "Shadow build" (google how to if needed)

 ## Advanced